You have questions, we have answers...

 Can you accommodate vegetarians?

-- Yes, however you should let us know early in your booking process about specific food aversions, so we may program your experience accordingly.
+- Yes, many of our tours can accomodate vegetarians, however you should let us know early in your booking process about specific food aversions, so we may program your experience accordingly.
 When informed at the time of booking, we'll choose appropriate vendors, and work with those vendors to accommodate participants with food aversions.

 Where do your tours start? +